 Singapore Airlines currently use Krisworld as their in-flight entertainment system with a plentiful selection of channels and offerings.

-The Singapore Airlines Airbus A350-900 will arrive in Singapore’s Changi Airport on Thursday March 3 as the centrepiece of a fleet upgrade for Singapore Airlines, with 63 firm orders and options to buy 20 more.
+The Singapore Airlines Airbus A350-900 will arrive in Singapore’s Changi Airport on Thursday, March 3 as the centerpiece of a fleet upgrade for Singapore Airlines, with 63 firm orders and options to buy 20 more.
 The inaugural A350 commercial services will make short hops from Singapore to Kuala Lumpur and Jakarta for the purposes of crew familiarisation before spreading their wings onto the 13-hour Singapore-Amsterdam route.
 The first regular scheduled service will see the A350 deployed on the Singapore–Amsterdam route in June, followed by flights to Dusseldorf in July.

 Next up will be the ultra-long-range Airbus A350ULR to fly non-stop from Singapore to Los Angeles and New York.
 This will sport a premium-heavy layout of around 170 seats, expected to be a mostly business class configuration bookended by the small first class and premium economy cabin.